System Design Space

 medium

-A strong incident review matters not because of the drama, but because it turns a painful failure into a new model for design decisions.
+A strong incident review matters not because of the drama, but because it turns a painful failure into a better model for design decisions.

-The analysis of a two-week incident in the T-Bank data platform shows how metadata loss, recovery through Kafka, and architectural contracts expose the real fragile points of data SRE.
+The analysis of a two-week T-Bank data-platform incident shows how metadata loss, Kafka-based recovery, and data contracts expose real platform fragility.

-For retrospectives and design reviews, the chapter is useful because it lets you discuss blame-free analysis, metadata survivability, contract quality, and the limits of automation on the basis of a real prolonged failure.
+For retrospectives and design reviews, the chapter helps teams discuss blameless analysis, metadata survivability, contract quality, and the limits of automation through a real prolonged failure.

 Practical value of this chapter